How do you measure your site speed on mobile devices? With Google’s Mobile First Indexing here, it’s important to know.

 Finally, they offer to send you a detailed report by email.

-You may recognise the content of this report.
-It’s in a similar vein to Test My Site’s grandaddy, PageSpeed Insights.
+You may recognize the content of this report.
+It’s in a similar vein to Test My Site’s granddaddy, PageSpeed Insights.

 Measure Site Speed with PageSpeed Insights

 PageSpeed Insights is an old hand in the speed game.

 If you’ve been in web design or SEO in the last few years, you’ll be familiar with it.
 It has had a few visual design upgrades over time, but the basic function appears unchanged.

 Unlike Test My Site, it’s not focused on mobile-only.
 But if you’re testing a responsive site, then it’s very likely that any optimizations will have positive effects on your mobile speed as well as desktop.

 There aren’t any pretty animations for this one, apart from the progress bar (!), but it takes less time compared to the above.
 Once complete, you’re given a separate score for mobile and desktop speed, along with a list of recommendations.

 I won’t go in to detail about the recommendations it provides, but it’s all the usual suspects:

 …all those things that we may think we’re doing already – but that Google likes to torture us with.